NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 <mark>Only data matters. </mark>

-By continual pretraining with a carefully domain-mixed dataset, and increasing the RoPE base without any modifications such as YaRN, it's possible to achieve a longer context length than what was initially pre-trained.
+In a word, by continual pretraining with a carefully domain-mixed dataset, and increasing the RoPE base without any modifications such as YaRN, it's possible to achieve a longer context length than what was initially pre-trained.

-Therefore, we need no more modifications on RoPE.
-Prepare a lightweight and highly curated dataset, inflate your models into MoE, and continue pre-training.
-These are all we need to expand an LLM context length.
+Hence, there's no necessity for further modifications to RoPE.
+Simply build a carefully curated dataset, inflate your models into MoE, and continue pre-training.
+These are all steps that's required to extend the LLM context length.
+Besides, using the verb 'activate' to describe the process sounds more reasonable, given that LLMs naturally acquire this capability during its pretraining stage.

+Just like what [Fu, Yao, et al.](https://arxiv.org/abs/2402.10171) claims

+> We hypothesize that the capability to utilize information at  arbitrary locations within long context length is (mostly) already acquired during pretraining, even for models pretrained on substantially shorter 4K contexts.

 ### Reference